Ralph Gonsalves: Early political career

 Gonsalves became involved in politics at university, as president of the University of West Indies' Guild of Undergraduates and Debating Society.
 In 1968, he led a student protest of the deportation of historian and intellectual Walter Rodney by the Jamaican government.

 In 1994, Gonsalves became the deputy leader of the Unity Labour Party.
 After the resignation of Vincent Beache, Gonsalves became leader of the party in 1998.
 He was appointed leader of the opposition from December 1999 to January 2001.
-Gonsalves later led the Unity Labour Party to win the 2001 general election, becoming prime minister and Minister of Finance.
-His ULP was re-elected in the 2005 general election.
-In the 2010 general election, Gonsalves and the ULP were narrowly re-elected with 51.11% of the popular vote.